ahmedghaly15/Chatter/README.md

 - `Cloud firestore1`: The app uses Firebase Cloud Firestore to store users profile images and images they send to each other in chats.
 - `Dark theme`: The app supports a dark theme, which provides a comfortable viewing experience in low-light environments.
 - `Real-time messaging`: The app utilizes Firebase Realtime Database to enable real-time messaging, allowing users to communicate with each other instantly.
+- `Search`: allows users to find specific conversations or messages within a chat by entering relevant keywords or phrases.
 - `Profile customization`: Users have the ability to set their profile image and bio, allowing them to personalize their account and make it more recognizable to other users.

 ## Getting Started